 Do Australians need to get a Visa for New Zealand?

-If you are here for more than three months but less than nine months, then you’ll need a Visitor’s Visa, according to the New Zealand Department of Immigration.
+If you are planning to visit New Zealand for more than three months but less than nine months, then you’ll need a Visitor’s Visa, according to the New Zealand Department of Immigration.

 However, there have been no details released as yet about any visa arrangements needed if the “trans-Tasman bubble” was to be established.

 Main image: Hiking at Mt Cook, New Zealand.
 Source: Daniel Huebner (Shutterstock)